SciNote Integration With ChemAxon’s Chemical Drawing Tool

 We are happy to announce that this release brings SciNote integration with a premium version of the chemical drawing tool by ChemAxon.

-Simply put, it enables you to draw molecules directly from the SciNote interface as you work on your experiments.
+Simply put, the ChemAxon integration enables you to draw molecules directly from the SciNote interface as you work on your experiments.

 But we are not talking only about your regular benzenes, ammonia or kitchen salts.
 No, you can draw complex antibiotics, peptides, and even chemical reactions.

 The tool, Marvin JS (licensed version), also recognizes common names for compounds and draws them for you.
 It has the ability to modify bonds, visualize different stereoisomers and make personalized shortcuts to optimize workflow and save time.

 You can access the chemical drawing option from any rich text editor field in SciNote, and even within the Results section of your tasks.

 While writing a protocol an icon named Create Chemical Drawing will be located in the top right corner of your rich text editor, next to the buttons for adding pictures and inserting code samples.